 Through the study of the sciences our students will demonstrate that they have made good progress from their starting points and become well rounded individuals.
 Work in students' books and in practical experiments show they can observe and explain the world around them.
 Discussions with students illustrate that they can explain and explore their own personal beliefs and feelings towards science.
-Through regular monitoring of teacher's long-term sequencing/planning and students' work it will be clear that student's knowledge, understanding of the sciences and their cultural capital have been considerably enhanced.
+Through monitoring teacher's long term sequencing/planning and students' work it will be clear that student's knowledge, understanding of the sciences and their cultural capital have been considerably enhanced.

 Students will see the relevance of science in their everyday life and build on their knowledge already acquired in the subject.
 Some students come to Chiltern Hills Academy already with a wealth of information and experiences in science.
 Here, they will have the opportunity to observe and participate in many exciting experiments.
-We also want students to develop the skills to explain and analyse what they are seeing in experiments and their relevance in a wider context.
+We also want students to develop the skills to explain and analyse what they are seeing in experiments and its relevance in a wider context.
 Students will know what it means to be a scientist and the career pathways that are available to them.

-In Science we run many opportunities to enrich students' experiences, such as STEM events within school.
-These help students work collaboratively and solve problems.
-We continuously run Family learning sessions conducting student and parent engagement opportunities throughout the year.
+In Science we run many opportunities to enrich students' experiences, such as STEM events both within school as well as national events.
+These help students work collaboratively and problem solve.
+We run trips to the Science conferences in London, BIG BANG fairs locally and TEENTECH.
+We also like to work with the Royal Institute for Science conducting student and parent engagement sessions when allowed by central government.